Have a read of 3 of the 13 lessons in the book that have helped me to operate in civilian territory.

 When you are in this position, having someone tell you to calm down is not going to work.
 First you need to bring down the back of your brain to allow you to get into OP (observe, plan, think, and organise) mode.
 At this point, you need body-based tools such as breathing, tapping (this is a technique where you tap on specific points on the body, which then provides relief from anxiety and stress), drinking cold water, and other tools (see the website).
 If you need to, go put yourself under a cold shower—that should do the trick and get you out of runaway mode.
 You will need to learn to create a stopgap between the emotion and the behaviour to allow your body to slow down and for blood to get to the front of your brain.
 It may be helpful to explain to others that sometimes you may need to take time out to calm down and then return.

-Lesson 3 – HE Grenade, Ration Pack, Claymore—Choose Your Tools
+Operate in Civilian Territory – Lesson 3: HE Grenade, Ration Pack, Claymore—Choose Your Tools

-Identify what tools you need to help you on your way, whether it’s good nutrition (the “rat pack,” short for ration packs) or learning healthy ways to manage your stress, depression, and anxiety.
+Identify what tools you need to help you operate in civilian territory, whether it’s good nutrition (the “rat pack,” short for ration packs) or learning healthy ways to manage your stress, depression, and anxiety.

 I had read lots of books on running marathons and ultramarathons.
 I had read and created training schedules and eating plans.
 I’d bought the right gear.
 It felt good, but what I had not yet committed to was action—getting my feet in the territory and accumulating kilometres, building my endurance, getting dirty and dusty, and developing a good mind-set and ability to hit and move through the “wall.”
 It’s good to identify the tools you need.
 I have shared several in this website, from breathing tools to tapping on points on the body, among others.

 You should become more knowledgeable and insightful through reading this book, but knowledge is never a substitute for committed and disciplined action.
 This book may not be enough for you to identify the tools you need.
-If so, then get the support you need to help you and get on your way.
+If so, then get the support you need to help you and get on your way to better operate in civilian territory.
 Change will not wait for you, nor will it turn back and come towards you.

-Try out some of the tools.
+Try out some of the tools to help you operate in civilian territory.
 Don’t give up on them right away.
 Change does not happen overnight, and neither do miracles.
 It takes time.
 Be prepared to keep doing what you have chosen to do and keep going through the territory where things appear to remain the same.